 - Most adults need a minimum of 5 - 6½ ounces/servings of protein per day.
 Remember that you will get protein from other sources such as whole grains and dairy

-- Active individuals may benefit from additional protein sources to meet their protein and calorie needs (see below for more information).
+- Active individuals may benefit from additional protein sources to meet their protein and calorie needs (I'll dig into this further below).

 Low Fat Dairy